ychahbar19/GlideRose-Refactoring-Kata/TypeScript/README.md

-# Gilded Rose
+# Gilded Rose Refactoring Kata

-This is the Gilded Rose kata in TypeScript.
+this is my own version of my refactoring, i grouped all my code into the same file for it to be easily accessible but in a real development case i would have split it into different files and folders using the appropriate synthax.

 ## Getting started